Spin-Flavor Precession Phase Effects in Supernova: The Resonances

 Here the $+$ sign is for neutrinos and $-$ signs is for antineutrinos.
 Resonance condition in Eq. (\ref{msw resonance}) holds only for neutrinos in NH, and only for antineutrinos in IH.
 Since we focus on NH, the resonating eigenstates can be written as

 in terms of an effective matter mixing angle $\theta_M(r)$ defined in the range $0\leq \theta_M(r)\leq \pi/2$ and given by

 The quantity $\sin^2\!2\theta_M(r)$ is similarly a measure of the resonance width and is plotted in Fig. \ref{resonance widths}.
 Like the SFP resonance, the MSW resonance occurs at the same position in density scale but physically moves inward with time.
 However, unlike the SFP resonance its width is fixed in density scale.
 This is because at a given density the value of $\theta_M(r)$ depends only on the vacuum mixing parameters.
 This is referred to as the universality.
-See, for example, Ref. \cite{Smirnov:2003da}.
-The MSW resonance is universal in the sense that its particulars depend only on the vacuum mixing parameters and the density, not on how this density is spread in physical space.
-In that sense SFP resonance is not universal because it depends on how the magnetic field changes with respect to the density.
+For a detailed discussion, see, for example, Ref. \cite{Smirnov:2003da}.
+The MSW resonance is universal in the sense that its width depends only on the vacuum mixing parameters at the density scale, not on how this density is spread in physical space.
+In that sense SFP resonance is not universal because its width depends on how the magnetic field changes with respect to the density.